Finally we are on the third and last installment of this three-part series to help you find good body shops and the one right for you.

 Many body shops that have state of the art equipment and trained technicians compete with unlicensed and unprofessional shops.
 When you take your car to a body shop your main concern should be the shop’s ability to make a safe and quality repair.

 *Note.
 If you have an insurance claim your insurance company will most likely recommended a repair shops but you are not obligated to take your car with them.
 Insurance companies have a special rate agreement with these shops called a “Direct Repair Program”.
-By law you are not obligated to use these DRP shops (some might even call it conflict of interest), you have the right to look around to find the best shop for your vehicle, and not for the insurance company.
+By law you are not obligated to use these DRP shops, you have the right to look around to find the best shop for your vehicle, and not for the insurance company.

 6 Tips To Help You Decide on the Best Auto Body Shop for You